altimac/CFXNetwork/README.md

 CFXJSONNetworkOperation *mainOp = [[HDYNetworkOperation alloc] initWithMethod:@"GET" urlString:@"https://meta.herdly.cloud/servers.json" parameters:nil];

-    // completely optional, but shown as a cool option for the README mainOp.localConfig.requestCachePolicy = NSURLRequestReloadIgnoringLocalCacheData; // we can specifically ask URL loading system not to use cache for this request
+    // completely optional, but shown as a cool option for the README mainOp.localConfig.requestCachePolicy = NSURLRequestReloadIgnoringLocalCacheData; // we can specifically ask URL loading system not to use cache for this request.
+There are many other settings you can look at, but I like the minimal setup to just work :)

     op.body = [NSJSONSerialization dataWithJSONObject:@{@"argument1" : @(1234),
                                                         @"username" : @"me",